evamir1968/Chatbot-sp/readme.md

 ## 4. Asking Questions

 You can customise how questions are asked in a form.
-You can write templates in a domain.yml file or use custom actions.
+You can write templates in a l file or use custom actions.

 ## 5. Form Validation